sowrensen/zkconnect/readme.md

   host: XXX.XXX.XXX.XXX # your device's ip address
   port: 4370 # usually 4370 is used by most of the devices
 endpoint: http://my-app.test/log # a post API route to your app
-transmission: true # true by default
+transmission: true # whether or not to transmit data to API, useful for debugging purpose
 ```

 ### Running